objectivehtml/language-expressionengine/README.md

-# ExpressionEngine Language Support in Atom
+# ExpressionEngine Package for Atom

 Adds syntax highlighting to ExpressionEngine templates in Atom.